Peaston

 Peaston is a small settlement on the B6371 road in the parish of Ormiston in East Lothian, Scotland, about 14 mi south-east of Edinburgh, 7 mi south-west of Haddington, 4 mi east of Ormiston and 2 mi east of Pencaitland.

+The Barony of Peaston was transferred from Pencaitland to Ormiston in 1648.

+Peaston Smiddy, built in the 18th century, is on the Buildings at Risk Register for Scotland.